matteo1222/foodie-club/README.md

 Python's version should be 3.8

-Head here to read about more about this team project: https://medium.com/@london_6354/foodie-club-891babbd6449
+Head here to read more about this team project: https://medium.com/@london_6354/foodie-club-891babbd6449